 We live in a highly technological age and the impacts of technology and engineering on the individual, society, and environment are great.
-Design, a fundamental aspect of technology & engineering, is also central to our department's teacher training methods.
-The K-12 educational system, as well as society in general, needs professionals who understand the forces and impacts behind design processes and the habits of mind of designers.
-Our department coordinates two undergraduate teacher preparation programs: (i) Technology/pre-Engineering Education (Secondary) and (ii) Integrative-STEM Education [K-6(8)].
-[STEM: Science, Technology, Engineering and Math]
+Design, a fundamental aspect of technology & engineering, is also central to our department's teacher preparation methods.
+The K-12 educational system, as well as society in general, can benefit from professionals who understand the impacts and value of developing the habits of mind of designers.
+Our department coordinates two undergraduate teacher preparation programs: (i) Technology/pre-Engineering Education (Secondary) and (ii) Integrative-STEM Education (Elementary).
+[STEM: Science, Technology, Engineering and Math].

-Both undergraduate teacher preparation programs are integrative STEM-based programs, studying a variety of STEM content areas and educational methods.
-STEM content areas include the science and math behind design processes (for K-12 environment), historical and contemporary influence of designed objects, product development, human factors engineering, product modeling, problem-solving techniques, environmental and biotechnical systems, communications, electronics and computers, mechanisms and robotics.
-Emphasis is placed on understanding and applying core STEM principles and STEM education methods.
+Both undergraduate teacher preparation programs are integrative STEM-based programs, studying a variety of STEM content areas and Problem-based Learning (PBL) educational methods.
+STEM content areas include the science and math behind design processes (for K-12 environment), historical and contemporary influence of designed objects, creativity, product development, human factors engineering, product modeling, problem-solving techniques, environmental and biotechnical systems, communications, electronics and computers, structures, mechanisms and robotics.
+Emphasis is placed on understanding and applying core STEM principles and applying design-based PBL pedagogies.
 Courses are conducted in modern classroom/laboratories housed in the School of Engineering.